 She also has litigated and counseled on a range of disputes in closely-held business contexts, including the defense of founders’ business interests in founder break-ups and marital dissolution and partner business disputes.

 Emily is the Co-Chair of the Women’s Leadership Initiative (WLI) in Kirkland’s DC office and a member of the firmwide Diversity & Inclusion Committee.
+She also serves as a member of the firmwide Litigation Associate Review Committee and is chair of the DC office’s Practice Assistant Review Committee.

 Moderator, “Critical Leadership Skills for Managing a Remote Workforce,” Women, Influence & Power in Law Summit (2020)